-How to nominate a 2017 CNN Hero
+CNN Heroes: FAQ

-(CNN)CNN Heroes enters its second decade of recognizing "everyday people changing the world," And again this year, CNN encourages you to tell us about someone you believe deserves consideration by nominating them at CNNHeroes.com.
-Taking a few minutes to share their story with us could propel them to worldwide recognition.
+(CNN)CNN Heroes has entered its second decade of recognizing "everyday people changing the world," And again this year, CNN encourages you to tell us about someone you believe deserves consideration by nominating them at CNNHeroes.com.

-It's easy to nominate the person whose work you admire.
-But a thoughtful, well-written nomination is essential to help yours stand out from the thousands we receive.
-Here are some suggestions we hope will help you in crafting your nomination for consideration as a 2017 CNN Hero.

-• Think about what makes your hero special.
-Ask yourself: What makes my nominee unique?
-What specific accomplishment has he or she achieved that is truly remarkable?
-What impact has his or her work had on others?
-We encourage you to watch videos of previous CNN Heroes to familiarize yourself with the achievements of the inspiring individuals we honor as "everyday people changing the world."

 Q: Who is eligible to be considered as a CNN Hero?